 4. Schwarzach to Golling (Fabulous Tauern Cycle Trail)

-Tip: The almost 30km from Schwarzach to Werfen are know as the “Fabulous Tauern Cycle Trail”.
+Tip: The almost 30km from Schwarzach to Werfen are known as the “Fabulous Tauern Cycle Trail”.
 This stretch leads along the River Salzach and is easy to ride for families with kids.
 Along the way there are many traces of the past and numerous signposts telling the old stories.
 There is so much to discover here and not only for kids, from the popular stories, to the lovely Alpine pastures, and the legend of the seven mills in Pfarrwerfen.

 By the way: families are recommended to travel by train for the 17km long section between Werfen and Golling.
 Thus, you can avoid the the narrow main road section before the Pass Lueg.